maparker/shikomi/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Use Sabrage itself to generate your scripts
+3. Use Shikomi itself to generate your scripts
 4. Commit with conventional commits (`feat:`, `fix:`, `docs:`)
 5. Push and open a Pull Request